 - Your browsing history.

-The primary danger that is associated with this redirect, however is related to the ads it shows, that could make it indirectly risky for your Mac.
-These ads may eventually lead to the following types of hazardous websites:
+The primary danger that is associated with such redirects is related to the ads it shows or pop-ups it generates.
+These ads may or pop-ups eventually lead to the following types of hazardous websites:

 - Phishing sites.